 - Subverted in episode 2 of Death Note.
 Light spends a good chunk of the episode setting up and explaining an elaborate safety mechanism to hide his notebook, and it never comes up again.
 Instead, the pay-off is more immediate: it gives the audience a quick introduction to Light's personality.

 - In the manga, when he notices that someone (the people who installed the cameras) entered his room from the state of his no less elaborate door safety mechanism, he infers that they didn't find the notebook because the fire trap didn't go off.
 His solution to the problem of the cameras is considerably less elaborate.
 "Hey Ryuk.
 Go find the cameras and I'll give you some apples."

 - Football manga Eyeshield 21 does this with every team the main characters go up against.
 Except for the protagonist's team, every team consists of a few dozen generic nameless players whose faces are usually hidden behind their helmets and two or three important named characters.
 The latter are inevitably the stars who make all the big plays.
 You can tell how important a team will be to the story by how many players get names; the first team they play, for example, gets one named player, and after that game they never impact the plot again.
 Meanwhile, important recurring rival teams get five or six named players, plus coaching staff.

 - Lampshaded in Haiyore!
 Nyarko-san, in a story arc where a time-traveling alien borrows the body of the main characters' classmate, in order to track down a criminal from her own time period.
-Nyarko remarks that one of their other classmates was absent from school that day, and suggests that the criminal stole his body; however, both she and Mahiro laugh at how insanely contrived that would be...and so naturally, she's 100% correct.
+The next day, we find out that another classmate called in sick.
+Nyarko suggests that the criminal stole his body; however, both she and Mahiro laugh at how insanely contrived that would be...and so naturally, she's 100% correct.
 It even diverges into Conversational Troping, with Nyarko dubbing this idea "the Law of Important Characters".